Where One Life Ends...

 The doctor turned back to where the Calian pirate had been but could no longer see him on deck.

 “The creature’s tail.
 It was intact, that’s a sure sign of a feral Calian.
-All civilized members of their species have their tails clipped when they are born so as not to get in the way of daily activities, but wild ones don’t, the courtesy isn’t considered and they have use of them in killing and battle.”
+All civilized members of their species have their tails docked when they are born to not get in the way of daily activities, but wild ones don’t, the courtesy isn’t considered and they have use of them in killing and battle.”

 “You’re very well informed, but that still doesn’t answer my question.”